 6.xx.1 Key Issue mapping

-This solution addresses the session create procedure of Key Issue #2 (Support of Store and Forward Satellite operation), and provides some necessary S&F QoS information (e.g., allowed Storage space, retention period) to UE for data sending.
+This solution is related to Key Issue #2 (Support of Store and Forward Satellite operation).

 6.xx.2 Description

+Considering the limited storage capability of the MME/SGW on satellite, which performs S&F operation, the MME/SGW may configure storage quota for each UE, and may provision the parameter to UE for assisting UE to manage UL data sending to avoid exceeding the quota.

 The Initial Attach / Initial Registration procedure is assumed to be resolved in other solution (e.g., Sol#12, Sol#13, Sol#16).
 The Session create is embedded in the attach procedure or uses the UE requested PDN connectivity after the attach procedure.

-In this solution, the Session create procedure is designed in different framework which includes following 3 aspects:
+In this solution, the Session create procedure is designed in different framework which includes following 3 aspects for Control Plane CIoT EPS Optimisation:

 - Session create for S&F with MME, SGW and PGW onboard